-Unassigned Fund Balance - includes any deficit fund balance resulting from overspending for specific purposes for which amounts had been restricted, committed, or assigned.
+• Unassigned Fund Balance - this includes any deficit fund balance resulting from overspending for specific purposes for which amounts had been restricted, committed, or assigned.

-It is the City's policy that restricted resources will be applied first, followed by (in order of application) committed, assigned, and unassigned resources.
+It is the City's policy that restricted resources will be applied first, followed by (in order of application) committed, assigned, and unassigned resources, in the absence of a formal policy adopted by the City Council.